lake-wg/authz/draft-ietf-lake-authz.md

 ## Reverse use with U as Responder {#reverse-u-responder}

 This section presents a protocol variant in which U is the EDHOC Responder.
-This can allow optimizations in certain constrained network technologies.
+This may allow optimizations in certain constrained network technologies.
-For example, one use case is having V broadcast message_1, to which U responds with an EAD item containing Voucher_Info.
+For example, one use case is having V broadcast message_1, to which U responds with a message_2 whose EAD_2 field contains Voucher_Info.

 This is different from the EDHOC reverse message flow defined in {{Appendix A.2.2 of RFC9528}}, since we make no assumption about whether U or V is a CoAP server.